richard-scryber/scryber.core/docs/index.rst

 Scryber 5.0
 =============

+**Helping to change the way we can use documents is at the heart of everything we do.**

 Scryber is **the** engine to create dynamic documents quickly and easily with consistant styles and easy flowing layout.
 It's open source; flexible; styles based; data driven and with a low learning curve.